neumino/thinky/README.md

         - type // throw if the type is not the one expected // default to true
     - a boolean that set all 3 parameters to the same value

-_Note_: The behavior of enforce may change.
-Since there are more than two cases

-- Be flexible
-- Forbid extra fields
-- Forbid missing fields
-- Forbid extra AND missing fields

 __Thinky.getOptions()__